siddarthkalra/siddarthkalra.github.io/Content/posts/2020-12-19-migrated-to-publish.md

 tags: sundell publish, swift
 ---

+# Migrating to Publish

-Today I'm so glad to announce that this website has been migrated to John Sundell's Publish static site generator 🎉
+Today, I'm so glad to share that this website has been migrated to John Sundell's static site generator called [Publish](https://github.com/JohnSundell/Publish)! 🎉

-I don't know the numbers but I'm almost giddy to join the growing number of static websites that are moving away from Ruby based static site generators.
+I don't know the numbers but I'm almost giddy to join the [growing number](https://news.ycombinator.com/item?id=21916803) of static websites that are moving away from Ruby based tools.
 I want to take this opportunity to document some learnings and future enhancements.

-# Getting setup
+## Getting setup

-I love working in Swift so this was a no-brainer for me.
-This website is hosted on GitHub Pages and previously you were almost forced to use Ruby based static site generators.
+I love working in [Swift](https://swift.org/) so this was a no-brainer for me.
+This website is hosted on [GitHub Pages](https://pages.github.com/) and previously you were almost forced to adopt something like [Jekyll](https://jekyllrb.com/), a static site generator written in Ruby.
 Well, those days are over!
-So how easy was it to migrate this amazingly small website to Publish?
+So how easy was it to migrate this incredibly small website to Publish?

 If you have previous Swift knowledge, this will be a breeze to setup.
-I want to give kudos to John Sundell for designing such a simple API that is also extensible at the same time (more on that in the next section).
+I want to give kudos to John Sundell for designing such a simple API that is simultaneously extensible.

-Here are the minimum amount of steps you need to do complete in order to generate your fancy new website:
+So lets go through the minimum amount of steps you need to complete in order to generate your fancy new website.

-## Define your fancy new website
+### 1. Define your fancy new website

 This is done by conforming to the `Website` protocol.